Wahine Forum 2018 Information

 - Kristina Lockwood, Vice President and General Manager, KHON-TV Broadcast Center

-- Moderator: Ani Menon, Director, Government and Community Affairs, Hawaiian Telcom
+- Moderator: Ani Menon, Director or Government and Community Affairs, Hawaiian Telcom

 DEVELOPING LEADERS OF TOMORROW